Types of Alcohol and Drug Treatment Facilities in Indiana

-Indiana has a population of 6,080,305.
-There are a number of different substances abused in Indiana, but the most common are: meth, heroin, marijuana, alcohol, cocaine, demerol, dilaudid, kratom, molly, ativan, xanax, and methadone.
-There are just over 261 different types of drug and alcohol rehab facilities available to addicts in the Indiana area.
+Currently the population of Indiana is 6,080,305.
+There are a number of different substances abused in Indiana, but the most common are: alcohol, marijuana, cocaine, heroin, meth, opana, morphine, inhalants, hashish, ativan, xanax, and suboxone.
+There are just over 261 different types of addiction treatment centers available to addicts in the Indiana area.

 Drug and Alcohol Treatment Service Settings and Treatment Approaches in Indiana

 There are outpatient substance abuse treatment services, inpatient rehab centers, short term addiction treatment programs, outpatient detox centers, long term drug and alcohol rehab facilities and other options.
 These addiction treatment programs in Indiana provide several different types of treatment such as contingency management/motivational incentive, behavior modification, vocational rehabilitation services, brief intervention approach, dialectical behavior therapy, relapse prevention and more.